pierrepfarr/nand2tetris/PfarrPierreProject6/README.md

 ## Results

-Successfully compared by running pong and example files.
+Successfully compared by running pong, example files, and previous project files.
 Also by comparing output to output from the nand2tetris given assembler.